MurathanKurfali/scene_segmentation/README.md

 source pip/bin/activate
 python predict.py
 ```
-The built image will be ~9 GB and the predictions will be saved in the predictions directory.
+The built image will be ~9 GB and the predictions will be saved in "predictions" folder.

 ### Citing